-The site comprises loosely compacted quarry waste materials with relatively little established vegetation.
-However, a Phase 1 ecological desk study and walk over survey of both the site and the land surrounding within a radius of 250 metres was carried out.
-It has concluded that there are not considered to be any ecological constraints to development of the site.
+The site is predominantly hard surfaced in heavy duty concrete and was regularly trafficked for many years.
+However, a Phase 1 ecological desk study and walk over survey of the site and the land surrounding it within a radius of 250 metres has been carried out.

+It has concluded that there are not considered to be any ecological constraints to development of the site other than potentially the presence on the site of great crested newt hibernacula, for which a mitigation and management protocol has been proposed.

-The Report is submitted as an Appendix to this application.
+The Report is submitted as an Appendix to this application, together with two letters containing supplementary information in response to issues raised by Derbyshire Wildlife Trust.